Aristocraties/droids/Flo/Raspberry PI/README.md

 ## Software Requirements

-- **Debian 11 Bullseye**: I'm going to get it working on the Bookworm OS once the Pi 5 support is there.
+- **Debian 11 Bullseye**: I'm going to get it working on the Bookworm OS once the Pi 5 support exists for PicoVoice.
 I used the 64-bit version of the Debian 11 Bullseye OS.
 You install this with the Pi Imager like usual.
 Here's an instructional link: https://www.raspberrypi.com/software/operating-systems/.

+- **PicoVoice**: You'll need to create an account for [PicoVoice](https://console.picovoice.ai/login) so you can get the model files you need and the access keys.
+They have a development license that is pretty generous.
+At last look, it allowed for 25 hours of free Rhino and Leopard usage each month.
+Given how expensive it is to go from developer to actual customer, hopefully this suffices for most needs.
+Another option for higher usage levels is to just use PicoVoice for the wake word and usage Open AI for speech to text.
+You can implement intent recognition using Open AI's function calling.
+I'll likely create a version with that too.
+The downside of this approach is latency.
+Each step requires a call through the internet.
+Ideally, OpenAI would create an API endpoint that allowed one to pass audio in directly, transcribe, and return audio directly.
+That doesn't exist yet.

+- **Open AI API**:

 ## Software Installation